-So, with over 2.3m businesses in Australia and the Australian market research industry employing around 10,000 full-time equivalent people, why is it that less than 100 people a month search for terms like market research advice, market research plan or market research proposal?
+There’s over 2.3m businesses in Australia.
+The Australian market research industry employs around 10,000 full-time equivalent people.
+So, why is it that less than 100 people a month search for terms like market research advice, market research plan or market research proposal?

-For an industry that’s the start point for marketing itself, it makes you wonder what’s driving that behaviour.
+For an industry that’s the start point for marketing, it makes you wonder what’s driving that behaviour.
 Or to be more accurate, that non-behaviour.
 Is market research marketing itself well to its own target audience?
 Why aren’t people searching more to find out about it?